 Despite the apology, the Four Corners journalist who anchored the program, Mark Colvin, was subsequently given a series of plum overseas assignments.

 Tall Trees & Taller Stories at the ABC The Australian 23July1990

 The Four Corners “Lords of the Forest” broadcast on 16 February 2004 was also subject to a raft of complaints.
 The ABC was required to make belated corrections to web site content.
 The Australian Communications and Media Authority found that “the program failed to make every reasonable effort to ensure the program was impartial – citing presentation style including language, tone and footage.”

 Lords of the Forest – Australian Communications & Media Authority Findings

 Lords of the Forests – ABC Corrections

 On 5 June 2007, the 7.30 Report broadcast a program called “Pulp Mill Could Taint Catch : fishing industry.”
-The ABC again received complaints, including TCA.
-On 6 November 2008, the convenor of the Independent Complaints Review Panel, who in closing, recommended:
+The ABC again received complaints, including from Timber Communities Australia.
+On 6 November 2008, the convenor of the Independent Complaints Review Panel, in closing, recommended:

 “While considerable time has elapsed since the broadcast went to air, the Panel believes that ongoing public interest in this development means that continuing reliance on the corrections stated on ABC Online is not, in the circumstances, adequate and that these corrections should be supplemented by an appropriate on-air correction.
 This correction should refer to the findings of this report and address the matters referred to above.
 It should be broadcast during a 7.30 Report segment, on an occasion when the program is again dealing with issues relating to the pulp mill development.”